TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- [Lydia Hallie's article](https://dev.to/lydiahallie/javascript-visualized-prototypal-inheritance-47co) and [Avelx' video](https://www.youtube.com/watch?v=sOrtAjyk4lQ) explains the Prototype concept with graphics and beginner friendly language.
+- [Lydia Hallie's article](https://dev.to/lydiahallie/javascript-visualized-prototypal-inheritance-47co) and [Avelx's video](https://www.youtube.com/watch?v=sOrtAjyk4lQ) explains the Prototype concept with graphics and beginner friendly language.
 Try using these resources if you want another perspective to understand the concept.
 - [mpj's video](https://www.youtube.com/watch?v=CDFN1VatiJA) explains the `Object.create` method with great details about it, he walks through what it is, why `Object.create` exists in JavaScript, and how to use `Object.create`.
 Also you can check [techsith's video](https://www.youtube.com/watch?v=MACDGu96wrA) to understand another point of view of extending objects from others by `Object.create`.
 - [The Principles of Object-Oriented JavaScript](https://www.amazon.com/Principles-Object-Oriented-JavaScript-Nicholas-Zakas/dp/1593275404) book by
 Nicholas C. Zakas is really great to understand OOP in JavaScript, which explains concepts in-depth, which explores JavaScript's object-oriented nature, revealing the language's unique implementation of inheritance and other key characteristics, it's not free but it's very valuable.